Microorganisms

 (More detailed information in the source)

-RHDV (Rabbit Haemorrhagic Disease) 1 & 2
+RHVD (Rabbit Haemorrhagic Viral Disease) 1 & 2

 Some strains also affect hares and cottontails.

 In acute cases bunnies show general sickness symptoms alongside high fevers, bloody discharge from orifices and in poop and urine.
-Lethargy, coma and convulsions are common before death, and rabbits with these symptoms die within 12 to 36 hours after developing the fever.
+Lethargy, coma and convulsions are common before death, and rabbits with these symptoms die within 12 to 36 hours after developing a fever.

 Wikipedia’s article on Rabbit Haemorrhagic Disease.